 One Hundred Languages

 On B2T’s school website, you might stumble across a poem written by Loris Malaguzzi, titled “The 100 Hundred Languages of Children”.
 This poem is about how it is not just the languages we speak, but the possibility of how any form of communication can be a language to a child.
 It is a reminder of the infinite possibilities available and how children should be encouraged to use the different languages in their lives.
-This poem is about a philosophy which is clearly practised by the people at B2T.
+This poem is about a philosophy that is clearly practised by the people at B2T.

 About the Director, Charmaine Teo

-Charmaine was a corporate lawyer who became an early years educator by completing her masters in early childhood education.
-She is currently pursuing a Phd in the same area.
+Charmaine was a corporate lawyer who became an early years educator by completing her Master’s in early childhood education.
+She is currently pursuing a PhD in the same area.
 She left legal practice after 8 years to found B2T.

 About the School Artist, Koh Hui Hua

-Hui Hua is a trained art therapist, with a Masters in art therapy.
+Hui Hua is a trained art therapist, with a Master’s in art therapy.
 She left the Association for Early Childhood Educators after 8 years to start B2T.